 It’s here again - silly season is upon us!
 However, this doesn’t mean you have to suffer as a consequence of having a great time, simply follow a few simple tricks and we guarantee you will come out the other side not only feeling healthy and energised but ready to tackle the new year in style.

-1. Increase your fibre intake which will help to strengthen and cleanse your digestive system.
-A great way to do this is supplementing with psyllium husks, these are pure dietary fibre which will cleanse and eliminate toxins from the bowel.
+- Increase your fibre intake which will help to strengthen and cleanse your digestive system.
+A great way to do this is supplementing with Psyllium Husks, these are pure dietary fibre which will cleanse and eliminate toxins from the bowel.

-2. Take Milk Thistle Extract daily, this will protect and detoxify your liver – the active ingredient is silymarin which specifically works to repair liver cell damage from alcohol and other toxins.
+- Take Milk Thistle Extract daily, this will protect and detoxify your liver – the active ingredient, silymarin, specifically works to repair liver cell damage from alcohol and other toxins.

-3. Drink lots of water!
+- Drink lots of water.
 As most people are aware, over consumption of alcohol causes dehydration.
-The ideal scenario would be to match each alcoholic drink with a glass of water, however, we are not all that disciplined when at a party!
-If you can, drink a large glass of pure water before bedtime and a glass of pure water with the juice of a freshly squeezed organic lemon first thing in the morning - this will flush out toxins, alkalise your body and aid digestion.
+The ideal scenario would be to match each alcoholic drink with a glass of water, however, we are not all that disciplined when at a party.
+If you can, drink a large glass of pure water before bedtime and a glass of pure water with the juice of a freshly squeezed organic lemon first thing in the morning, this will flush out toxins, alkalise your body and aid digestion.

-5. Drink colourless drinks!
-The severity of hangovers can be significantly reduced by drinking clear beverages such as white wine, vodka and gin.
+- Drink colourless drinks - the severity of hangovers can be significantly reduced by drinking clear beverages such as white wine, vodka and gin.

-7. Have a green smoothie for breakfast, this will further aid your body in its efforts to detox, nourish you, stabilise your blood sugar and keep you full until lunchtime!
+- Have a green smoothie for breakfast, this will further aid your body in its efforts to detox, nourish you, stabilise your blood sugar and keep you full until lunchtime.
 Check out our “Delicious, Deluxe Detox Smoothie”, substitute the water for coconut water as this will restore the electrolyte balance in your body and boost hydration.

 Give yourself, friends and family the gift of good health - Christmas doesn’t have to be all about excess, plenty of amazing seasonal fayre is filling and highly nutritious.

 Nibbles – almonds, brazil nuts, cashew nuts, hazelnuts, pine nuts and walnuts are packed with essential vitamins and minerals as well as essential fats.
-Go for guilt free indulgence with an assortment of raw chocolates – not only will they satisfy your guests with a sweet tooth they are chock-full of energy boosting nutrients – great for getting the party started.
+Go for guilt free indulgence with an assortment of natural organic chocolates – not only will they satisfy your guests with a sweet tooth they are chock-full of energy boosting nutrients, great for getting the party started.

 Canapes – olives, raw nut and seed butters, raw nut cheeses, avocados, shitake mushrooms – all of these ingredients can be incorporated to make tasty treats that also pack a powerful nutritional punch!

-Main Courses – Traditional turkey has recently come into its own as a superfood!
-Packed with protein, low in fat and full of nutrients, particularly vitamins B3, B6 and B12 and essential minerals.
-For the veggie or vegan guests try a juicy nut loaf with all the trimmings – let’s not forget the cranberry sauce, cranberries are packed with phytonutrients, are anti-inflammatory and antioxidant.
+Main Courses – Traditional turkey has recently come into its own as a superfood, it is packed with protein, low in fat and full of nutrients - particularly vitamins B3, B6 and B12 and essential minerals.
+For the veggie or vegan guests cook a juicy nut loaf or our Pumpkin and Chickpea Vegan Crumble with all the trimmings.
+Try our super healthy Sprouts with Roasted Coconut and Cranberry with Maple Syrup and Sweet Potato recipes as delicious sides.
+Let’s not forget the cranberry sauce, cranberries are packed with phytonutrients, are anti-inflammatory and antioxidant.

 Desserts – Supercharge your sweet course with an array of superfruits and superfruit powders; apricots, dates, figs, goji berries, inca berries and mulberries are brimming with antioxidants.
 Seeds can be added to your Christmas puddings and cakes, chia seeds in particular are great as an egg replacement should you need to cater for vegan guests, not only that they contain an abundance of omega 3 essential fatty acid.